Education

 Finally, the team must be able to adapt to change.
 This means that team members must be flexible and willing to adjust their plans and strategies as the project progresses.

-A project team needs to be able to take decisions and make a plan for the future.
+A project team needs to be able to make decisions and make a plan for the future.
 The project team needs to have the ability to share its progress and make the progress public.
 A project team needs to have the ability to share the progress and make the progress public.

 Quality Control